Sparta: Classical Sparta

 In the Second Messenian War, Sparta established itself as a local power in the Peloponnesus and the rest of Greece.
 During the following centuries, Sparta's reputation as a land-fighting force was unequalled.
 At its peak around 500 BC, Sparta had some 20,000–35,000 citizens, plus numerous helots and perioikoi.
 The likely total of 40,000–50,000 made Sparta one of the larger Greek city-states; however, according to Thucydides, the population of Athens in 431 BC was 360,000–610,000, making it much larger.

 In 480 BC, a small force led by King Leonidas (about 300 full Spartiates, 700 Thespians, and 400 Thebans, although these numbers were lessened by earlier casualties) made a legendary last stand at the Battle of Thermopylae against the massive Persian army, led by Xerxes.
 The Spartans received advance warning of the Persian invasion from their deposed king Demaratus, which prompted them to consult the Delphic oracle.
 According to Herodotus, the Pythia proclaimed that either one of the kings of Sparta had to die or Sparta would be destroyed.
 This prophecy was fulfilled after king Leonidas died in the battle.
-The superior weaponry, strategy, and bronze armour of the Greek hoplites and their phalanx fighting formation again proved their worth one year later when Sparta assembled its full strength and led a Greek alliance against the Persians at the Battle of Plataea.
+The superior weaponry, strategy, and bronze armour of the Greek hoplites and their phalanx fighting formation again proved their worth one year later when Sparta assembled its full strength and led a Greek alliance against the Persians at the Battle of Plataea in 479 BC.

 The decisive Greek victory at Plataea put an end to the Greco-Persian War along with Persian ambitions to expand into Europe.
 Even though this war was won by a pan-Greek army, credit was given to Sparta, who besides providing the leading forces at Thermopylae and Plataea, had been the de facto leader of the entire Greek expedition.

+In 464 BC, a violent earthquake occurred along the Sparta faultline destroying much of what was Sparta and many other city-states in ancient Greece.
+This earthquake is marked by scholars as one of the key events that led to the First Peloponnesian War.